 Top 5 efficiently working cloud drives with their reviews are mentioned below.

-This is one of my personal favorite drive offered by Google.
+This is one of my personal favourite drive offered by Google.
 15 GB of free disk space is provided to the Gmail users.
 Also, higher capacities are available for executive uses.
 The users are charged according to their chosen plan.

 The drive offers collaborative editing on documents, spreadsheets, presentations, and more.
 The installation setup is available at http://drive.google.com.
 After downloading and installing the Google drive on your computer, a folder is created in ‘my documents’ by default.
 The data that you paste in the folder is automatically uploaded on secure google servers.